Pmacdon15/PatGPT/README.md

 - FeaturesCurrently text and image generation are working as expected.
 - Currently you are able to share the link for the image generated.
 - Login screen works at the most basic level
-- Navagation and Hamburger menu working as expected
+- Navagation and hamburger menu working as expected
+- SQL Lite database functionality
 ## Coming Soon
 - Ability to share photo instead of link and also ability to save
 - Ability to share generated text(maybe as a file of some kind)
 - Added prompt above response
 - Added history of responses(potentially while navagating as well
 - Ability to change profile picture and other settings and have it reflected in the app specifically the navigation menu
-- SQL Lite database functionality

 # Setup